Sahiwal Medical College

+Recognized college

+This college is recognized by the Pakistan Medical and Dental Council.
+District Headquarter Teaching Hospital, Sahiwal (DHQ Hospital) is the attached teaching hospital.

 Inauguration

-Sahiwal is a district and division of Punjab, having a rich agriculture-based economy.
-Feeling the utmost need of a medical college in the area, on 27 November 2010, Chief Minister Punjab laid the foundation stone of Sahiwal Medical College.
-The government has allotted 70 acres near Central Jail Sahiwal for the college, where the campus was completed at the cost of Rs.
-1 billion in 2014 and the college shifted to its new building.
+Sahiwal is a district and division of Punjab.
+Feeling the need of a medical college in the area, on 27 November 2010, Chief Minister of Punjab laid the foundation stone of Sahiwal Medical College.
+The government allotted 70 acres near Central Jail Sahiwal for the college, where the campus was completed in 2014 and the college shifted to its new building.